Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Abstract

 \section{Abstract}

 Electromigration (EM)-induced stress in interconnect wires remains one of the key design challenges for nanometer-scale VLSI designs.
 To enable fast evaluation of EM-induced damage, it is necessary to solve the partial differential equations (PDEs) governing stress evolution in confined metal interconnect trees, which is a time-consuming process.
-In this work, we propose two fast EM stress analysis techniques based on the {\it rational Krylov subspace} reduction techniques.
-Unlike traditional Krylov subspace method, which can be viewed as expansion around zero frequency (infinite time), rational Krylov subspace allows expansion at specific time constants, enabling better alignment with application-specific metrics such as nucleation time.
-As a result, very compact models can be achieved with almost zero error loss.
-We explore the rational Krylov subspace reduction via two simulation frameworks: one in frequency domain via extended rational Krylov subspace method termed {\it ExtRaKrylovEM}, and one in the time domain via rational Krylov exponential integration (EI) method termed {\it EiRaKrylovEM}.
-We show that the accuracy of both methods is sensitive to the selection of expansion point or shift time in this work.
-We further show that the good shift time typically is close to the time of interests such as nucleation time or steady-state time for the first time, which provides a good starting point to search the optimal shift time under a given reduction order.
+In this work, we propose two fast EM stress analysis techniques based on {\it rational Krylov subspace} reduction.
+Unlike traditional Krylov subspace methods, which effectively expand around zero frequency (infinite time), rational Krylov subspaces allow expansion at specific time constants, enabling better alignment with application-specific metrics such as nucleation time.
+As a result, highly compact models can be achieved with negligible accuracy loss.
+We explore rational Krylov subspace reduction through two simulation frameworks: one in the frequency domain via the extended rational Krylov subspace method, termed {\it ExtRaKrylovEM}, and one in the time domain via the rational Krylov exponential integration (EI) method, termed {\it EiRaKrylovEM}.
+We show that the accuracy of both methods is sensitive to the choice of expansion point, or equivalently, shift time.
+We further show that an effective shift time is typically close to a time of interest, such as the nucleation time or the steady-state time, which provides a practical starting point for determining the optimal shift time at a given reduction order.
 To further improve fidelity, we develop a coordinate descent optimization method that identifies the optimal reduction order and shift times for both nucleation and post-void phases.
-Experimental results on synthesized structures and industry designs demonstrate that {\it ExtRaKrylovEM} and {\it EiRaKrylovEM} achieve orders-of-magnitude improvements over the standard finite difference method in both efficiency and accuracy.
-Specifically, using only 4--6 reduction orders, our methods deliver sub-0.1\% error in nucleation time and resistance change predictions while providing 20--500$\times$ speedup over finite-difference solution dependent on the number of simulation steps.
+Experimental results on synthesized structures and industrial benchmarks demonstrate that {\it ExtRaKrylovEM} and {\it EiRaKrylovEM} achieve orders-of-magnitude improvements over the standard finite-difference method in both efficiency and accuracy.
+Specifically, using only 4--6 reduction orders, our methods deliver sub-0.1\% error in nucleation-time and resistance-change predictions while providing 20--500$\times$ speedup over finite-difference solutions, depending on the number of simulation steps.
 In stark contrast, standard extended Krylov methods require 50+ orders yet still exhibit 10--20\% nucleation time errors, rendering them impractical for EM-aware optimization and stochastic EM analysis.

 {\bf Keywords:} Electromigration, Rational Krylov Subspace, Exponential Integration, VLSI Reliability.